VSowmya134/Portfolio/README.md

 This project is meant for showcasing my portfolio and frontend skills.
 Ensure Node.js >= v18 and npm installed for running locally.

-The contact form is currently frontend-only.
-A backend (Node.js + Nodemailer) can be added for email functionality.